Join the 85th Birthday Party: 2022-2023 Will Bring McCaskey Anniversary Celebrations

 Dr. McCaskey, who was born on October 9, 1837, will be memorialized by the Alumni Association with a public wreath-laying ceremony at his gravesite in Lancaster’s Greenwood Cemetery on Friday, October 7, 2022 at 1 PM.
-In the spring, on May 3, 2023 at 6:30 PM, the Alumni Association will host an open house at J.P.
+In the spring, on May 3, 2023 from 5 PM – 8:30 PM, the Alumni Association will host an open house at J.P.
 McCaskey High School celebrating the anniversary of the school’s dedication.

 Throughout the year, graduates will be encouraged to “join the 85th birthday party” by making an $85 contribution to the McCaskey Alumni Association.
 In doing so, donors will further MAA’s mission to preserve the history of Pennsylvania’s second-oldest school district and bring the “McCaskey family” together in service to the next generation through scholarship development and programs of the Lancaster Education Foundation.